 The applicants submitted a Visual Analysis as part of the project application.
-The existing sand and gravel extraction and the newly authorized mineral extraction area are not visible from the travel lanes of I-87, the I-87 southbound High Peaks
+The existing sand and gravel extraction and the newly authorized mineral extraction area are not visible from the travel lanes of I-87, the I-87 southbound High Peaks Rest Area, Pepper Hollow Road, NYS Route 9, or nearby residential areas.
+The existing sand and gravel extraction is not visible from most areas of the northbound High Peaks Rest Area; however, it is visible from the tractor trailer, bus and RV parking area of the

-Rest Area, Pepper Hollow Road, NYS Route 9, or nearby residential areas.
-The existing sand and gravel extraction is not visible from most areas of the northbound High Peaks Rest Area; however, it is visible from the tractor trailer, bus and RV parking area of the northbound High Peaks Rest Area.
+Page 12 of 17 Staff Draft - For Review Purposes Only northbound High Peaks Rest Area.
 The mineral extraction will be partially visible from the tractor trailer, bus and RV parking area of the northbound High Peaks Rest Area, but not from other areas within the rest area.